mroberts1/social-media-theory-summer-2022/README.md

 **Week 6** M 06/20

-Topic: Power
+Topic: Detoxing

+Reading: Whitney Phillips and Ryan M. Milner, _You Are Here_: "Cultivating Ecological Literacy" (ch.
+5)

 ***

 **Week 7** M 06/27

-Topic: Ecologies
+Topic: The Future

-Reading: Whitney Phillips and Ryan M. Milner, _You Are Here_: "Cultivating Ecological Literacy" (ch.
-5)
+Reading: Joanna Zylinska, ed., _The Future of Media_
+- [The Future of Social Media]: Milly Williamson, "The Celebrity Selfie: Gender, Race, and 'New' Old Ways of Seeing"
+- [The Future of Activism]: Sue Clayton, "How Smartphones and Digital Apps are Transforming Activist Movements" (chs.
+7, 14).

 ***